 It turns our that constitutional rights are subject to conditions.
 Whether the right to liberty, speech, assembly, freedom of movement or autonomy, all of these rights are held on several conditions.
 The most basic and important of these conditions is that our exercise of rights must not endanger others (and in so doing violate their rights) or the public welfare.

 This means that you can exercise your freedoms as long as they don’t hurt or risk the lives of other people.
 So here we are in a global pandemic in which a serious and deadly communicable disease can be transmitted by asymptomatic carriers.

 This condition justifies a wide range of reasonable restrictions on our liberties.
 Believing otherwise makes the Constitution a suicide pact – and not just metaphorically.

 #maskup is simple

-Wash your hands and wear a mask when in public.
+Wash your hands and wear a masks like these when in public.
 Physical distance from other people.
 What could be more sensible?
 I look back to an article I wrote in the early days.
 Don’t panic, it’s not the end of the world.
 A few months later as the disease traveled across the country and more people died, I thought of taking the article down because it did seem like the end of the world.
-Now now eight months later, there is hope for recovery, but the pandemic is far from over.
+Now now more than a year later, there is hope for recovery, but the pandemic is far from over.
 There are flare-ups world-wide, and we do still have to take precautions.

 What have we been doing at ROR

 Here in Florida, we live in a community with many older people, and we wanted to protect them and ourselves.
-It was painful to cancel family birthday parties in the spring and summer, and we didn’t go on vacation.
-It’s more painful now that we’re missing the pleasure of family Thanksgiving.
-Our Connecticut family members are recovering from the virus in Conn.
-We can’t risk going there.
-Lindsey is in California, and a lockdown in is place there now, and here.
-We’ve been masking up since January.
-We spent the year writing great content, doing videos, creating a fun recovery store for your holiday gifts.
-And yes, we have masks and fun chains to accessorize your masks.
+It was painful to cancel family events for more than a year, and we didn’t go on vacation.
+Our Connecticut family members did get the virus, but are now vaccinated and healthy.
+I visited in early July.
+Lindsey will have her first visit to the office since, gosh, we don’t remember when.
+We spent the year writing great content, doing videos, creating a fun recovery store.
+And yes, we have masks and fun chainsto accessorize your masks.
 Stay safe.
 We will get over this.